dcernst/dcernst.github.io/resources/free-and-open-source-textbooks.md

   <li class="active">Textbooks</li>
 </ol>

 Here is a partial list of free and/or open-source textbooks.
 If you find one of these more helpful than another, please <a href="mailto:dana.ernst@nau.edu">let me know</a>.
 Also, take a peek at [Rob Beezer’s](http://buzzard.ups.edu) selection on [this page](http://linear.ups.edu/curriculum.html).
 Moreover, the [American Institute of Mathematics](http://www.aimath.org) maintains a list of [approved open-source textbooks](http://aimath.org/textbooks/approved-textbooks/).
 Also, check out the free computer science books by [Allen B. Downey](http://www.allendowney.com/wp/) (Olin College) at [Green Tea Press](https://greenteapress.com/wp/).
 Downey's [Textbook manifesto](https://greenteapress.com/wp/textbook-manifesto/) is definitely worth reading.
+There are also lots of free textbooks available at [LibreTexts](https://math.libretexts.org).

 ### Calculus ###
   * [Calculus for Team-Based Inquiry Learning](https://teambasedinquirylearning.github.io/calculus/) by TBIL Institute Fellows.
 Activities and exercises for easily implementing Team-Based Inquiry Learning in a single-variable calculus classroom.
 PDF and HTML versions.